drbrain/indigo-powerview/README.md

 app, you may need to set a static IP.
 Consult your router or access point documentation as well.

-For generation 3 gateways, you may use the IP address or the hostname of the
+For generation 3 gateways, you may use the IP address (not recommended) or the hostname of the
 gateway: powerview-g3.local

 Next create a new device with the PowerView type and PowerView Hub model.
-Fill in the IP address from the previous step.
-The "Discover shades" button will create the PowerView Shade devices for you automatically.
-You can do this manually as well, if you want to perform the labor manually.
+Fill in the hostname or IP address from the previous step.
+Use the "Discover shades" button to create the PowerView Shade devices automatically, or save the Hub device and then create a device for each shade, if you want to perform the labor manually.
+Either way, to control a shade an Indigo device must exist for that shade.

-Clicking this button multiple times will have no effect, the plugin won't create the same shade twice.
+The "Discover shades" button will create an Indigo device for any shade on the hub that does not already exist.
+So clicking this button multiple times will have no negative effect, the plugin won't create the same shade twice.

 You can now create actions to control shades using the actions described below.